Tipoca/scaml/README.md

 Library functions are listed in `src/tests/SCaml.ml`.

-## Roadmap
+## Road-map

-> "Roadmap" is another expression of "promises almost never fulfilled in time".
+> "Road-map" is another expression of "promises almost never fulfilled in time".

 ### Pyramid (2020-01-01)